What is Truth?

 How much better is it to get wisdom than gold! and to get understanding rather to be chosen than silver!

-And from where does one get all of this wisdom, all this knowledge and understanding?
+Wisdom is gotten from truth applied.
+When we practice truth in our lives, we become skilled, wise.
+And from where does one get all of this truth which we are to apply in our lives?
 Scripture is the obvious answer but it is not the complete answer.
 In order for the words of the Book to be GOD's, they must be rightly divided!
 If Scripture is misapplied, taken out of context or misquoted one could say that he doesn't even have Scripture any longer.
 If the words are not conveying the intent for which they were intended, how can they be called the words of GOD?

 This is why it is so important for us to be accurate in our reading, our understanding and in our speaking of what we think to be the words of GOD.
 This is so simple and logical I am amazed it is so universally ignored.
 Many think that because they hold the Book in their hand and mouth with their lips some brief section of what is written within, that they speak the words of GOD.
 This is far from true.